-Updated April 2020
+Updated September 2020

-Is the FHLB accepting LIBOR-linked collateral?
+Is the FHLB accepting LIBOR-linked collateral as eligible collateral?

 The potential change to a member’s borrowing capacity relating to the LIBOR-indexed feature may come sometime in the future, once the FHLB has a better understanding of the types of transition language that exists in our members’ pledged collateral, and in the event that the open markets evidence reasonable justification for such a risk adjustment.